netinvent/npbackup/README.md

 This allows a system admin to see repo URI and passwords, without leaving this information available on the computer.

 The configuration file should never be world readable, as one could change the backup admin password, allowing to decrypt other parts of the conf file.

+### NPBackup viewer

+`npbackup-viewer` provides an easy to use GUI to view contents of various restic repositories, and restore files.
+It accepts npbackup configuration files, restic style `RESTIC_REPOSITORY` and `RESTIC_PASSWORD` environment variables, and can virtually open any restic repository.

 ## The difficulty of laptop backups